Arudjreis/awesome-security-GRC/README.md

 * [**]
 # :scroll: Certifications

 Probably [the only resource you'll need](https://pauljerimy.com/security-certification-roadmap/) for certifications.
 Paul Jerimy has done an incredible job with input from lots of practitioners and experts in InfoSec.
-If one certification had to be mentioned, it would be the CISSP for obvious reasons (:cash:).
+If one certification had to be mentioned, it would be the CISSP for obvious reasons (:heavy_dollar_sign::heavy_dollar_sign::heavy_dollar_sign:).

 # :triangular_ruler: The Knowledge Trifecta